Learn from the Brightest Minds in Business

 Director of the Center for Experiential Learning, Senior Associate Dean-Special Projects and Myron Northrop Professor of Accounting

 Director of Doctoral Programs and John E. Simon Professor of Finance

 Of course, the composition of every Executive MBA class is different.
-But you can expect class demographics to resemble demographics from Washington University's Executive MBA program in St. Louis and Shanghai.
-EMBA students’ average age is 38, and their average years of preprogram professional experience is 15.
+But you can expect class demographics to resemble demographics from Washington University's Executive MBA program inaugural class in Mumbai.

 - Participants have, on average, 16 years of professional experience, with 11 years of management experience